 The Voice has had a strong showing on iTunes.
 The partnership works well for both parties.
 For The Voice, iTunes offers a platform where the contestants can start building a name for themselves, on and off the show.
 For iTunes, The Voice extends its reach to fans who are not on iTunes. iTunes users get to enjoy good music whether they are fans of The Voice or not.
 Fans of The Voice get to support their favorite contestant and enjoy the best music streaming platform.

 The Voice Contestants That Hit #1 on iTunes

-Every once in a while, a great voice and a stellar performance get a contestant to number 1.
+Every once in a while, good music along with a great voice and a stellar performance get a contestant to number 1.
 This can either be during or after the show.
 This is no mean feat because:

 - New music I churned out every day

 - There are seasoned and established artists occupying the iTunes Top 100.
 The Voice contestants must be special to knock them off that perch.